aizuon/binance-bot/README.md

 | --key                     | None	         | Binance API key
 | --secret                  | None	         | Binance API secret

+## Planned Features

+* MACD indicator (buy/sell)

 ## Liability

-The program provided in the repository is not a product nor an investing tool, but an educational asset.
-None of the contributors to this project are liable for any losses the user may incur.
+The software provided in the repository is not a product nor an investment tool, but an educational example.
+None of the contributors to this project are liable nor responsible for any losses the user may incur.